b-karl/KBIC65/README.md

 Some differences
 - The Nibble65 has similar limitations to the Discipline65 in terms of case design compatibility
-- The Nibble65 uses multiplexers (I believe) to keep the PCB wiring simple and to add a bit to the THT aesthethic.
+- The Nibble65 uses multiplexers (I believe) to keep the PCB wiring simple and to add a bit to the THT aesthetic.
 The KBIC65 uses an efficient wiring matrix allowing for a full 65%/70 key layout without additional components.
 - The Nibble65 has an extra column to the left, housing a ProMicro-footprint, some extra keys as well as a multi-purpose section for either rotary encodes, giant LED or an OLED screen.

+# Possible future work
+- Non-metal case
+- Solar cell trickle charging panel instead of window.
+- Remove unintended silk screen from front PCB glasses
+- Add holes for mounting a battery connector
+- Move JLCPCB production number location (or get it removed in production)
+- Change battery to something slightly thinner, sub-5 mm, but could be wider and longer than the current battery

 # FAQ